 Hakomi therapists can earn a very good salary, depending on your specific job role.
-According to the U.S. Bureau of Labor Statistics' 2014-15 Occupational Outlook Handbook, the median national annual salary for massage therapists is $35,970, while clinical psychologists earn $67,6500, marriage and family therapists earn $46,670 and mental health counselors earn $41,500.
+According to the U.S. Bureau of Labor Statistics’ current Occupational Outlook Handbook, the median national annual salary for massage therapists is $39,860, while psychologists earn $75,230.
 Actual salaries may vary greatly based on specialization within the field, location, years of experience and a variety of other factors.

 Is a Hakomi Therapy Career Right for You?